-- Based on these truths, you must be in a calorie surplus to gain muscle and a calorie deficit to lose fat.
+- Based on these truths, you must be in a calorie surplus to gain muscle and a calorie deficit for weight loss to occur.

 While the first two points are true, the 3rd statement is not.

-You can lose fat without being in a calorie deficit.
+You can achieve some weight loss results without being in a calorie deficit.
 You can eat at maintenance and use weight lifting/cardio to create a calorie deficit.

 Likewise, you can eat at maintenance and use body fat stores to build muscle mass.
-This is how you can build muscle and lose fat simultaneously.
+This is how you can train for muscle gain and weight loss simultaneously.

 Now that we know that it’s possible, how do we have to train to make this happen?